dipankardas011/dipankardas-portfolio/content/diary/Dec23.md

 description = "Let's talk about my December 2023"
 +++

+# Date 2023-12-04
+* improved the major project
+* implemented the poc for etcd with no-tls for ksctl
+* contributed to the cncf green
+* ksctl maintainer meet

 # Date 2023-12-03
 * learn about react and nextjs
 * major project 95% completed